Seven-time champion O'Sullivan advances

 And a sumptuous opening red was a timely reminder of the quality of a player who - despite being regarded as one of snooker's greatest ever stars - has downplayed his enthusiasm for participating in recent years.

+"If I had not got my act together he would have probably taken advantage and won.
+I made him feel it out there and made him feel that I was there to try and win.

+"I am going to try and not enjoy it this week and see what happens."

-Williams, 34, played his part, winning the second and third frames at one visit, and but for a kick on the pink he may have headed into the interval with a 3-1 lead.
+Williams, 34, more than played his part, winning the second and third frames at one visit, and but for a kick on the pink he may have headed into the interval with a 3-1 lead.

 Instead, O'Sullivan knocked in a 91 to draw level and then went through the gears as he made his greater experience in these type of occasions count.